 International Electronics Group Selects Sticklers®® Cleaners for “Best Practices”

-“As technology evolves, industry standards are not keeping up,” notes Sticklers®® product manager Brian Teague.
+“As technology evolves, industry standards are not keeping up,” notes Sticklers®’ product manager …

 “Standards can take five years or more to develop.
 That’s why these Best Practice Bulletins (BPB) are being developed: to fill the gaps.
 BPBs will be application-specific documents in an easy-to-understand format; a quick ‘how-to’ refresher on a smartphone that could mean the difference between success or failure.”

 At Sticklers®, installation problems are a story heard every day.
-The cleaning techniques of decades ago are not keeping up with requirements for improved network speed and performance.
-For example, Sticklers® team just received this email from a client in New Zealand: “Fibre cleaning is a very hot topic in NZ currently.
+The cleaning techniques of decades ago are not meeting the requirements for improved network speed and performance.
+For example, the Sticklers® team just received this email from a client in New Zealand: “Fibre cleaning is a scorching topic in NZ currently.
 Connections to the Fibre-to-the-Home network [they] are building are increasing faster than they can handle.
-This is bringing lots of less-skilled labour into the workforce.
+This is bringing lots of less-skilled labor into the workforce.
 It’s interesting that they are now starting to agree with many of the published figures about the percentage of faults being caused by dirty connectors.
 The good news is that they are promoting the Sticklers®® CleanClicker® cleaner as the recommended cleaning device… the High Volume Cleaning Kits include the CleanClicker® cleaners as a mandatory item for their contractors.”

 ETA and this client are correct: provide technicians with the right tools and they will do a better job.
 That means faster, more reliable networks operating at lower costs.
 It’s a win-win for everybody involved.

 Visit more of “My World” or use the site MENU above

 Email, CHAT, or call if you have questions